Marc Wallenberg: Death

 On Thursday, 18 November 1971, the family bank held an ordinary board meeting.
 In the morning, Wallenberg flew from Värnamo, where he had participated in a corporate debate the day before.
 At the debate, he was asked why the Wallenberg Group had started construction of a new pulp mill in Hyltebruk, despite it not yet having been authorized.
 His answer to the question was rash, responding that he would rather be prosecuted for an environmental crime than be forced to pay damages to a mass buyer for breach of contract.
 The statement was big news in the press and he was criticized by his father at the board meeting.
 In the evening, he left a reception at the Italian Embassy and he did not come home for the night.
 The next day his car was found at Lake Orlången in Huddinge.
-Jacob Palmstierna and Peder Bonde, both Deputy CEO's of SEB, arrived at the site at 12 o'clock and were the first to see Wallenberg's dead body near his car and could confirm his identity.
+Jacob Palmstierna and Peder Bonde, both Deputy CEOs of SEB, arrived at the site at 12 o'clock and were the first to see Wallenberg's dead body near his car and could confirm his identity.
 Wallenberg had taken his own life using a hunting rifle.

 It cannot be determined what influence stress due to the bank merger might have had on his decision to commit suicide.
 His workload was great and the expectations and pressure on him were no less.
 Marcus Wallenberg considered that his son's prolonged cold and medication with sulfa drugs might have been fatal.
 Another reason is thought to be depression.
 In his memoirs, Lars-Erik Thunholm testified that Marc Wallenberg's suicide was due to the fact that he, like his uncle Jacob Wallenberg, was against the merger with Skandinaviska Banken, contrary to his father's intentions to go ahead with the agreement.
 To confront his father with his idea was impossible for Marc and he chose suicide.
 Although it is likely that Wallenberg died on 18 November, the official death day was set to 19 November 1971, the day when he was found dead.
 The day the family chose to indicate on his tombstone is, however, 18 November.
 The 19 November, is dynasty founder André Oscar Wallenberg's birthday, an important day for the family, which has always been celebrated.